OEA Community Network

 Please note that this page contains third-party information and links to external websites, which are displayed for general information sharing purposes only.
 Despite any contrary representations in the Terms of Use, the Government of Nova Scotia does not endorse and is not responsible for the accuracy of this content.

-• Community Network Grant
+• 2024-25 Community Network Grant Open for Applications

 • Find grants offered through the Department of Communities, Culture, Tourism and Heritage